-For nearly 20 years, ByDesign has been supporting our clients’ international expansion and growth.
+For more than 20 years, ByDesign has been supporting our clients’ international expansion and growth.
 The tips below have been garnered as a result of launching hundreds of international direct selling companies.
 Whether you are an established company on the global stage or planning to become one, these tips can save you a lot of time and money.

 The Global Direct Selling market is rich with opportunities and potential risks.
 Not only are the work and business cultures quite different in North America, Europe, and Asia, but from a tactical perspective, several additional areas must be considered that may not be on your radar:

 The Freedom Open Platform can handle all markets in parallel while fulfilling the unique requirements of your expansion plans.
 From unlimited Countries, Currencies, and languages, the ability to restrict inventory by country, to the unique features needed to facilitate your compliance with multiple governmental organizations — Freedom is your complete solution.

 Successfully launching in a new country begins with research and due diligence.
 Evaluating the economic conditions in a potential market will allow you to determine if the country meets the criteria you need to support your business strategy and goals.
 The list below will provide you with the five most important data points you will need to complete your economic evaluation.

 When it comes to business policies, we find Asian and U.S. markets place more considerable attention on ensuring customer satisfaction.
 They tend to have better return/replacement policies and cash on delivery options.
 This sometimes triggers the need for territory-based configurations of the back-office technology.